bneuman619/br-autocomplete/readme.md

-This is a lightweight web app for looking up NBA players on Basketball-Reference.com and doing cool stuff with the data you get back.
+This is a lightweight web app for looking up NBA players on [Basketball Reference](http://basketball-reference.com) and doing cool stuff with the data you get back.

 To run it, you need:
 *Python 2.7*